Aliucord/Aliucord/patches/README.md

 8. Commit changes to git

 > [!NOTE]
-> Any changes made to `./src` after having run `:patches:disassembleWithPatches` will be discarded
+> Any changes made to the patches in `./src` after having run `:patches:disassembleWithPatches` will be discarded
-> when generating patches with `:patches:writePatches`!
+> upon running the `:patches:writePatches` task to generate *new* patches!
+Patches should not directly be modified,
+> but instead the smali file they are patching!